hebeme/All-Seeing-Lama/README.md

 # Its a safe assumption that anything to do with pagers is illegal, so yeah, dont do illegal stuff.

-Not much of this software is mine, the goal was just to make it esier to use so it can be deployed more simply.
+Not much of this software is mine, the goal was just to make it esier to use so it can be deployed simply.

 The goal is to create a large database of information and merge it to the main repo weekly.